 Three ADCs are approved for MBC: ado-trastuzumab emtansine (Kadcyla®) for HER2+ MBC, fam-trastuzumab deruxtecan (Enhertu®) for HER2+ MBC, and sacituzumab govitecan-hziy (Trodelvy®) for triple-negative MBC.
 Others are being tested in clinical trials.

 Read below for general information about how ADCs work, a recent comparison of the two ADCs for HER2+ MBC, and news about sacituzumab govitecan-hziy (Trodelvy®), the recently approved ADC for triple-negative MBC.

-- Video from Roche: What are Antibody-Drug Conjugates and How Do They Work Against Cancer?
+- Roche (Video): What Are Antibody-Drug Conjugates And How Do They Work Against Cancer?

-- Susan G. Komen: Emerging Areas in Metastatic Treatments
+- Susan G. Komen: Emerging Areas In Metastatic Breast Cancer Treatment

 - Targeted Oncology: Trastuzumab Deruxtecan Shows Efficacy Over T-DM1 In HER2+ Breast Cancer

 - OncLive: ADC Treatment Options And Clinical Data In Breast Cancer

 - Targeted Oncology: Trastuzumab Deruxtecan For HER2-Low Breast Cancer